-About this Map
+About This Map

-Meanwhile, much of the New York housing stock is now owned by corporate landlords, many of them predatory real estate companies seeking to make a quick buck by flipping buildings.
+Much of the New York housing stock is now owned by large corporate landlords, many of them predatory real estate companies seeking to make a quick buck by flipping buildings.
 To corporations, an eviction can be a means to replace a rent-stabilized family with five market-rate roommates, jacking up profits.
 To families, an eviction can mean losing a home, a community, a job, a school, a safety net.

 When we see empty glass condo towers towering over our city while hundreds of thousands of families face losing their homes in the midst of a global pandemic, we ask ourselves: Who are we building the city for and how?
 And what kind of city do we want actually to live in?Learn more on the Eviction Crisis Monitor

 This map is brought to you by the Anti-Eviction Mapping Project, a data visualization, mapping, and storytelling collective documenting gentrification in NYC, SF, and LA.